 The second most popular neighborhood for long term expat living in Tbilisi, Saburtalo is located in the north west part of the city.

-Expats love it here because Saburtalo has lots of living options at very reasonable prices: newly built apartments as well as villas in quiet upper streets, and even old style Soviet buildings with fully renovated apartments inside.
+Expats love it here because Saburtalo has lots of living options at more reasonable prices: newly built apartments as well as villas in quiet upper streets, and even old style Soviet buildings with fully renovated apartments inside.
 Saburtalo has everything you need to live in comfort: stores, restaurants, coffee shops, clinics, some entertainment areas, and unlike Vake, a metro line as well.
 Saburtalo also has many smaller parks, often serving as the center of each block.

 You’ll find busy avenues packed with shops and restaurants as well as malls, business centers, and a well-connected metro (though many expats primarily use taxis, given how affordable they are).
 There are many universities, among them State Medical University, where many foreign students study.
 You’ll find a decent selection of international food, though overall the cuisine tends to be a little more locally-oriented compared to Vake or the old town.